Defreddy/FinalProject/README.md

   - [x] Front-end style additions (Bootstrap theme).
   - [x] Integrate Veu, React, Angular or Svelte as Javascript Framework: React.JS.

+> **Note**
+> Front-end application for all GET and POST endpoints is not marked as "completed", because not ALL GET and POST endpoints have been added.
+> The reason is simple: authentication without a proper Javascript Framework is near-impossible.
+> I tried implementing fastapi-login to achieve the same for a simple HTML deployment, but is not possible for the current deployment and intended result.

+Added endpoints:
+  - GET + POST gerechten.
+  - GET + POST ingredients.
+Since the ingredients are included (via a relationship) in the "gerechten" request, this is not separatly added, except for the POST.

 ## Chosen Theme

 Hello there, head chef!
 Hopefully your meals are deliciously seasoned (see meme at the top) because this project is fully seasoned for completion.